Fair use policy

 This includes producing graphs and charts based on the data.

 For such purposes, permission is only needed if you want to directly reproduce more than 10% of the database.
 That's about 500 separate pieces of data.
 In other words, you almost certainly don't need permission.
-(It's fine to use as much of the data as you like for e.g. econometric analysis.
-It's only direct republishing of the data itself that requires permission for large volumes).
+It's only direct republishing of the data itself that requires permission for large volumes.

 SIPRI offers services and applies fees for commercial usage of its information.
 On request to SIPRI Publications, Library and Editorial Department, specific data and information packages can be obtained.